willwright1213/coolCrawler/README.md

 ## TO-DO

+### For version 0.1.x:

 * Implement method to scan and apply the rules of robots.txt
 * add a way to limit the number of links in the queue
 * Sleep period can be specified in the start block, but it would be good to have it supplied as configuration
 * Test and adapt for concurrency

+I will implement pageranking in 0.2.x

 ## Development